tonethar/IGME-330-Spring-2021/syllabus.md

 ### Midterm Exam (10%)
 Will be given online, on or around week 10.

-**Important!** - When you submit web file(s) (HTML,CSS,JavaScript) to mycourses dropboxes, they (or the folder they are contained in) must be zipped.
-If you do not do so, mycourses will strip out all of the CSS and JavaScript, and leave you with a non-functioning and ugly web page.
-Unzipped assignments will therefore usually receive a grade of zero.

 ### Policy on Incomplete Grades
 Incomplete grades will be given only in the most exceptional circumstances, soley for issues that arise AFTER the 'W' deadline has passed at the end of week 11, and then only by prior arrangement with the professor.
 Being overcommitted, overwhelmed, and/or not having enough time to complete your coursework is not sufficient justification for an "I".
 Instead, meet with the professor ASAP as early as possible in the semester if you're having difficulty.